Cram school: Hong Kong

 Cram schools in Hong Kong are called tutorial schools.
 These cram schools put focus on the major public examinations in Hong Kong, namely HKDSE, and teach students on techniques on answering questions in the examinations.
 They also provide students tips on which topics may appear on the coming examination (called "question tipping"), and provide students some sample questions that are similar to those that appear in the examinations.
-Some cram school teachers in Hong Kong have become idolised and attract many students to take their lessons.
+Some cram school teachers in Hong Kong have become idolized and attract many students to take their lessons.
 These teachers are called "King of tutors (補習天王)".
 English and math are the most common subjects taught in Hong Kong cram schools.

 Cram schools in Hong Kong are famous because of the stresses from Hong Kong Diploma of Secondary Education (HKDSE).
 These cram school teaching includes practicing exam questions and grammar drills.
 Moreover, they provide model essays for English language exam.
 However, some schools are not licensed, and few educators have teaching qualifications.
 Their education is fun and appealing to the students but may be of little use in actually passing exams.

 India

-Numerous cram schools—referred to as coaching centers/institutes, tutorials/tuitions or classes in India—have sprung up all over the nation.
-These tutorials have become a parallel education system and it is very common and almost mandatory for the students to go to cram schools.
-They aim to tutor students to pass schools and college exams and getting their clients through various competitive exams to enter prestigious institutions such as the Indian Institutes of Technology for engineering courses the All India Institutes of Medical Sciences for medical courses at the undergraduate & postgraduate levels and the National Law Universities for legal and judicial courses.
+Numerous cram schools—referred to as coaching centers/institutes, tutorials/tuitions, dummy schools or classes in India—have sprung up all over the nation, providing a de facto parallel education system, with cram school programs marketed as effectively mandatory to be a part of, to be accepted into a proper college.
+They aim to tutor students to pass schools and college exams and getting their clients through various competitive exams to enter prestigious institutions such as the Indian Institutes of Technology for engineering courses the All India Institutes of Medical Sciences for medical courses at the undergraduate, postgraduate levels and the National Law Universities for legal and judicial courses and UPSC to become successful IAS and IPS officers.

 Many such schools prepare students to crack prestigious national entrance/scholarship exams at the high school level such as JEE (Joint Entrance Examination) Main & Advanced to enter prestigious engineering colleges like the IITs, NEET-UG (National Eligibility cum Entrance Test – Undergraduate level) for entrance into major medical science undergraduate programs and Common Law Admission Test (CLAT) for entering into premier law schools of the country.

+Initiatives like the National Level Common Entrance Examination (NLCEE) complement these efforts by organizing scholarship exams and exposure programs, which provide students with career guidance and visits to premier institutions like IITs.
+Such initiatives aim to help students make informed decisions, reducing the stress and uncertainty often associated with competitive exams.

-Various such exams are held for entering fields such as scientific research, engineering, medicine, management, accountancy, law and also into India's premier central and state government services organised by UPSC, SSC etc.
+Various such exams are held for entering fields such as scientific research, engineering, medicine, management, accountancy, law and also into India's premier central and state government services organized by UPSC, SSC etc.